 Not everyone can benefit from the nutrients found in nightshade herbs.
 Eating them could be harmful to the health of some of us.
-If you are a coffee lover you might be wondering: Can we call coffee a “nightshade”?
+If you are a coffee lover, you might be wondering: is coffee a nightshade?

 What is a Nightshade?

 Nightshades are part of the family of plants called Solanaceae.

 Plants in the Solanaceae can take the form of: